raylene-gsa/technology-modernization-fund/_pages/projects.md

 title: Awarded Projects
 permalink: /projects/
 description: "A list of all projects that have been awarded TMF funding."
-deck: "The Technology Modernization Fund has awarded a total of 18 projects across 9 federal agencies.
+deck: "The Technology Modernization Fund has awarded a total of 18 projects across 10 federal agencies.
 Seven of these projects were awarded American Rescue Plan (ARP) funding to address urgent IT modernization challenges."

+<a name="1"></a>_1._ Details on classified projects are not included below.
+If you have questions about a classified project, please contact tmf@gsa.gov.

 ---